 Radiation has come a long way, and can be delivered with more precision and effectiveness largely due to advanced imaging techniques.

-Stereotactic radiation, which uses high-powered x-rays on a small part of the body, is used for the appropriate tumor.
+Stereotactic radiation, which uses high-powered x-rays on a small part of the body, is used to treat certain types of nervous system tumors.
 It is a specialized type of external beam radiation therapy, delivered with accuracy and minimal exposure time, both of which are designed to provide results while limiting the effect of the therapy on healthy tissue.

 Proton Beam Therapy is a type of radiation delivery system that uses protons rather than x-rays.
 Depending on the location of the tumor, proton beam therapy can treat it with lower radiation doses to surrounding normal tissue.

 Protons (the positively charged parts of an atom) delivered at high energy destroy cancer cells.
 This type of radiation therapy is particularly desirable for pediatric or adult tumors in critical structures, such as the brain and spine.

 Chemotherapy (chemo) uses anti-cancer drugs that are usually given into a vein (IV) or taken by mouth.
 These drugs are distributed throughout the body via the bloodstream.

 Since chemo drugs are unable to enter certain parts of the brain or spine via the above methods, some brain or spine tumors may be treated with drugs administered directly to the cerebrospinal fluid (CSF) or to the spinal canal.
 In this case, a member of the ANA specialized team will insert a thin tube, called a ventricular access catheter, into the skull via a small hole.

 In general, chemotherapy is used for faster growing tumors.
 Some types of brain tumors, such as medulloblastoma, are frequently treated with chemotherapy.